Dirk1980ac/kickstarts/README.md

 ## License

-These project is release under the CC0 license.
+These project is released under the CC0 license.
 You are free to use, modify and share these files without any limitations.